khulnasoft-lab/hooker/docs/actions.md

- docker-cmd           | Command to run inside the docker image.                                                                                                                        | Yes docker-env           | Environment variables to set in the container.                                                                                                                 | No docker-network       | Connect the action container to the specified network. {e.g. "host"}                                                                                           | No docker-volume-mounts | *Volume mounts present inside the container.<br/> * _If you have specified volume mounts, you also need to pass them through into the postee docker container_ | No
+ docker-cmd           | Command to run inside the docker image.                                                                                                                        | Yes docker-env           | Environment variables to set in the container.                                                                                                                 | No docker-network       | Connect the action container to the specified network. {e.g. "host"}                                                                                           | No docker-volume-mounts | *Volume mounts present inside the container.<br/> * _If you have specified volume mounts, you also need to pass them through into the hooker docker container_ | No

 !!! note
-      When running Postee in a Docker container, it is required to mount the Docker socket within the Postee container to be able to spin up Docker Action container instances.
+      When running Hooker in a Docker container, it is required to mount the Docker socket within the Hooker container to be able to spin up Docker Action container instances.
 This can be done as follows:
       ```
-      docker run --rm --name=postee --group-add $(stat -c '%g' /var/run/docker.sock) -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/cfg.yaml:/config/cfg.yaml  -e POSTEE_CFG=/config/cfg.yaml -e POSTEE_HTTP=0.0.0.0:8084     -e POSTEE_HTTPS=0.0.0.0:8444     -p 8084:8084 -p 8444:8444 aquasecurity/postee:latest
+      docker run --rm --name=hooker --group-add $(stat -c '%g' /var/run/docker.sock) -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/cfg.yaml:/config/cfg.yaml  -e HOOKER_CFG=/config/cfg.yaml -e HOOKER_HTTP=0.0.0.0:8084     -e HOOKER_HTTPS=0.0.0.0:8444     -p 8084:8084 -p 8444:8444 khulnasoft-lab/hooker:latest
       ```

 !!! tip
-      If you have specified volume mounts for a docker container and use Postee in a docker container as well, remember to mount them within the Postee container as well:
+      If you have specified volume mounts for a docker container and use Hooker in a docker container as well, remember to mount them within the Hooker container as well:
       ```
-      docker run --rm --name=postee --group-add $(stat -c '%g' /var/run/docker.sock) -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/cfg.yaml:/config/cfg.yaml  -v /my/custom/volume:/my/custom/volume -e POSTEE_CFG=/config/cfg.yaml -e POSTEE_HTTP=0.0.0.0:8084     -e POSTEE_HTTPS=0.0.0.0:8444     -p 8084:8084 -p 8444:8444 aquasecurity/postee:latest
+      docker run --rm --name=hooker --group-add $(stat -c '%g' /var/run/docker.sock) -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/cfg.yaml:/config/cfg.yaml  -v /my/custom/volume:/my/custom/volume -e HOOKER_CFG=/config/cfg.yaml -e HOOKER_HTTP=0.0.0.0:8084     -e HOOKER_HTTPS=0.0.0.0:8444     -p 8084:8084 -p 8444:8444 khulnasoft-lab/hooker:latest
       ```